 8. You’re stressed

 Stress can lead to weight gain.
 Research suggests that there is a connection between obesity and chronic stress.
-Stress triggers the release of hormones such as cortisol, often called the “stress hormone.”
+Stress triggers the release of hormones, such as cortisol, often referred to as the “stress hormone.”
 Elevated cortisol levels can stimulate appetite and lead to cravings for high-calorie and sugary foods.
+Even if you’re not consuming high-fat and sugary foods, cortisol may also slow your metabolism, making it challenging to lose weight.

 Some people also respond to stress by seeking solace in food, leading to emotional or stress eating.
 This can result in consuming more calories than the body needs for energy.
+You may also exercise less, lack the time and motivation to make healthier meals, and tend to eat anything you find, which is not often the healthiest choice.
+For some people, weight gain can cause more stress.

 9. You’re not getting enough sleep

-Lack of sleep can disrupt the balance of hunger-regulating hormones, increasing ghrelin (the hunger hormone) and reducing leptin ( the satiety hormone).
+Sleep deprivation affects the number of calories you burn and consume during the day.
+Lack of sleep can disrupt the balance of hunger-regulating hormones, increasing ghrelin (the hormone that stimulates hunger) and reducing leptin (the hormone that signals satiety).
 This hormonal imbalance can lead to increased appetite and cravings for calorie-dense foods.
+Fatigue and lack of motivation from inadequate sleep can also lead to decreased physical activity and exercise, reducing overall calorie expenditure.

 10. You’re constipated

 Constipation is one of the side effects of using semaglutide.
 And if your body is holding onto waste longer, you may not lose weight as quickly as you had hoped.
+Regular bowel movements are necessary for the proper functioning of your digestive system.
+Increase your regularity by drinking plenty of water, exercising regularly, and consuming a diet rich in fiber from whole grains, fruits, vegetables, nuts, seeds, and legumes.

 How to Maximize Weight Loss on Semaglutide